The Southern live oak (Quercus virginiana)

 The Middleton Oak

 The largest measured Southern Live Oak, named the "Middleton Oak", grows in Middleton, South Carolina.
-In 2004, when the Middleton Oak was measured, the tree had a total wood volume of roughly 4,820 cubic feet (roughly 136 m³) and was the largest tree in eastern part of the U.S., only surpassed by "The Senator", a bald cypress tree in Florida.
+In 2004, when the Middleton Oak was measured, the tree had a total wood volume of roughly 4,820 cubic feet (roughly 136 m³) and was the largest tree in eastern part of the U.S. Until 2012 this tree was only surpassed by "The Senator", a bald cypress tree in Florida.

 For comparison: according to the Dutch Oak specialist Jeroen Philippona, the largest (volumewise) European tree is an English Oak (Quercus robur) in Ivenack, Germany and has an estimated wood volume of about 140 m³.